Never Forgiveness

 Now it’s the Tree of Life

 From the ESV, NASB, and NIV Bibles, we see that the previous phrase of interest, “Book of Life,” is now “tree of life” for which the ‘Revelation-changers-and-deleters’ will permanently lose access to.
-Permanently losing access to the “tree of life” and the “Holy City” means the transgressors will not be cast in the Lake of Fire.
+Permanently losing access to the “tree of life” and the “Holy City” does not cause the transgressors to be cast in the Lake of Fire.
 This is an amazing difference from the KJV and NKJV Bible versions.
 Even so, they have still committed a special sin that will never be forgiven by the Lord.
 It is a permanent sin and this is what makes it a grace-exception.

 The consequence of losing access